pcote/LearningMachine/README.md

 Exercises will let you quiz yourself and rate your own knowledge.
 For these exercises, you have options for adding new material.

 #### Creating New Exercises
-1. Scroll down to the bottom of your list of existing exercises.
-There you will find a form with spaces to fill out.
+1. At the top of the screen is a button that says "Add Exercise".
+Press it to make a dialog box show up.
 2. Fill out the question field with the question you will be asking yourself for this exercise.
 3. Fill out the answer field with the answer to this question.
-4. Click the add button below.
+4. Finally, click the "Add Exercise" button that appears below the answer field in the dialog box.
 This will add your exercise to the list of exercises.

 #### Drilling yourself on exercises